Kids & Family

 River, Sky and Land: Driftwood River Sculptures

-Enjoy working with driftwood, sand, paint, and wire to make a 3-D Hudson River habitat sculpture with Strawtown Studio artists and teens.
+Enjoy working with driftwood bark, sand, paint, and wire to make a 3-D Hudson River habitat sculpture with Strawtown Studio artists and teens.
 Through this art & science activity you’ll be invited to connect with the river’s aquatic, terrestrial and aerial life.
 While making your artwork you will learn about the river as the home for migratory fish and bird species.
 Join us and make a river keepsake for your home!
 For all ages.

 For twenty years Strawtown Studio has been engaging children and families in learning about the Hudson River and our local nature through community arts workshops!